-Use the UP/DOWN soft keys and stops the cursor next to the action item, Active Diagnostics.
-To select, press ( appropriate Suspect Parameter Number (SPN) and Failure Mode Indicator (FMI), Text Description (if available) and the ID/Name of the device that transmitted the DM1 message.
+Use the UP/DOWN soft keys and stop the cursor next to the action item Active Diagnostics.
+Press to select (Soft key .The screen displays active warnings or faults from the ECU.
+Each diagnostic is shown with the appropriate Suspect Parameter Number (SPN) and Failure Mode Indicator (FMI), Text Description (if available) and the ID/Name of the device that transmitted the DM1 message.